zeroluck/docs/sources/reference/oxTrust/index.md

    configuration

  * __createLdapConfigurationEntryIfNotExist__ if an [LDAP][ldap]
    configuration entry does not exist it can be created, automatically.
-Set this tag to `TRUE`, or `false` if otherwise wanted.
+   Set this tag to `true` (default value), or `false` if otherwise wanted.

 [jboss]: https://en.wikipedia.org/wiki/WildFly "JBoss, Wildfly, Wikipedia"